zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_16.png "")

-7. Double Click on Measures.
+7. Double click on Measures.
 It will Zoom into next level.
    ![](./images/image14_17.0.png "")

    Now double click on Profit, it will take you further next level.